 A smartwatch is more expensive than a regular timepiece.
 Here I am not talking about luxury watches like Rolex.
-If you do not want to spend more money on an expensive smartwatch, then you can go for cheap smartwatches under 50 or 100.
+If you do not want to spend more money on an expensive smartwatch, you can go for cheap smartwatches under 50 or 100.

 2. Poor battery Life

 Generally, smartwatches have short battery life.
-Even Apple watch offers 18 to 20 hours of battery life only.
+Even the Apple watch offers 18 to 20 hours of battery life only.
 The battery may drain even faster if you use features such as GPS, music streaming, etc.

-With that said, there are many self-charging, and solar charging smartwatches are available in the market.
+With that said, there are many self-charging and solar charging smartwatches are available in the market.

 3. Need a smartwatch Nearby

 A smartwatch needs a smartphone nearby to use some features, especially if you use a smartwatch without LTE connectivity.
-Even an LTE smartwatch requires a smartphone for initial set up.
+Even an LTE smartwatch requires a smartphone for initial setup.